-YouTube is not a ‘traditional’ job.
-It’s an around-the-clock endeavor and you’re the boss.
-Find ways to balance YouTube with your life so that you make time for yourself and don’t burn out.
+YouTube is not a 'traditional' job.
+It's a round-the-clock endeavour and you're the boss.
+Find ways to balance YouTube with your life so that you make time for yourself and don't burn out.

 Managing your time

-Time is a precious commodity--and for many YouTube creators--it’s something that you have control over.
-To maximize your time, it can be helpful to have routines and treat each day like a workday (which means scheduling days off too!)
-For example, after you wake up in the morning, get dressed (at minimum, try not to edit in your pajamas every day), plan to work for a certain set of hours and then do something non-YouTube-related.
+Time is a precious commodity, and for many YouTube creators it's something that you have control over.
+To maximise your time, it can be helpful to have routines and treat each day like a workday (which means scheduling days off too!).
+For example, after you wake up in the morning, get dressed (as a minimum, try not to edit in your pyjamas every day), plan to work for a certain set of hours and then do something non-YouTube-related.
 Filming 24/7 can be tiresome, so remember to take time to be away from your camera.

-Some people find they can only focus on one task for a certain set of minutes.
-If this sounds like you, schedule your day out in chunks and take breaks in between.
+Some people find that they can only focus on one task for a certain set of minutes.
+If this sounds like you, schedule your day in chunks and take breaks in between.

 - Try to see some daylight throughout the day.
 This can boost your mood!

-- Take time each day away from your channel and social media.
+- Take time away from your channel and social media each day.
 This can help clear your mind and reduce stress.

 See it in action

-When you’re your own boss, it can be tempting to get sucked into work and skip taking vacations.
-On YouTube, it can feel like your audience is always hungry for more of you, and we know creators fear that taking time off of YouTube will result in less views upon return.
+When you're your own boss, it can be tempting to get sucked into work and skip taking holiday.
+On YouTube, it can feel like your audience is always hungry for more of you, and we know creators fear that taking time off from YouTube will result in fewer views upon return.

-Let’s tackle vacations first.
-Time off and vacations exist because people inherently need to rest at some point.
-If you go, go, go all of the time, you will exhaust yourself.
-So find time to schedule a vacation and put it on your calendar.
+Let's tackle holidays first.
+Time off and holidays exist because people inherently need to rest at some point.
+If you go, go, go all the time, you will exhaust yourself.
+So, find time to schedule a holiday and put it in your calendar.

-If you want to share your vacation with your audience--do so--but put boundaries on what days you’re going to shoot and stick to this.
-Be sure you get some time to relax without a camera in hand.
+If you want to share your holiday with your audience, do so – but put boundaries on what days you're going to shoot and stick to this.
+Make sure that you get some time to relax without a camera in hand.

-You can schedule videos to publish ahead of their release if you want to keep posting while you’re on vacation.
-Otherwise, consider telling your audience that you’re taking some time off and when you might be back.
-Either way, be sure you take some time away from your work on YouTube.
+You can schedule videos to publish ahead of their release if you want to keep posting while you're on holiday.
+Otherwise, consider telling your audience that you're taking some time off and when you might be back.
+Either way, make sure that you take some time away from your work on YouTube.

-Now the big question--if you don’t post during vacation, will the algorithm punish you?
-There is nothing in YouTube’s search and discovery system that inherently penalizes a creator for not uploading.
+Now the big question – if you don't post during your holiday, will the algorithm punish you?
+There is nothing in YouTube's search and discovery system that inherently penalises a creator for not uploading.
 As noted in our search and discovery lesson, the algorithm follows the audience, so any concern should be more around if the audience will disengage during your absence.
-This is why it’s helpful to let your fans know that you’re taking a break, and when you expect to come back.
-That way, there’s more of a chance they’ll be eagerly awaiting your return.
+This is why it's helpful to let your fans know that you're taking a break, and when you expect to come back.
+That way, there's more chance that they'll be eagerly awaiting your return.

-- Acknowledge before your vacation what’s OK to share and what’s not OK to share.
-Family members, friends, and even hotel staff may not want to be on your channel.
+- Acknowledge before your holiday what's OK to share and what's not OK to share.
+Family members, friends and even hotel staff may not want to be on your channel.

-- Remember to get permission from anyone you’re shooting in your videos.
+- Remember to get permission from anyone who you're shooting in your videos.

 What to do if you feel burned out

-The first thing to do is to acknowledge it--don’t ignore burnout because it will likely just get worse.
-Take a step back and figure out why or how you ended like this.
+The first thing to do is to acknowledge it – don't ignore burnout because it will probably just get worse.
+Take a step back and figure out why or how you ended up like this.

-The most important thing to remember is to be nice to yourself--you are likely your own harshest critic so give yourself a break (even if it means breaking promises to your fans).
+The most important thing to remember is to be nice to yourself – you are probably your own harshest critic so give yourself a break (even if it means breaking promises to your fans).

-- Consider writing down why you think you got burnt out--so next time you can see the warning signs and take action before it happens!
+- Consider writing down why you think you got burnt out, so that next time you can see the warning signs and take action before it happens.